UkraineOfficial Name: Ukraine

 - Using a cell telephone or texting while driving is illegal.

-- Do not turn right on a red light, unless there is a special lane with a yield sign.
+- Do not turn right on a red light, unless there is a special green arrow sign attached to the stoplight.

 - Front seat belts are mandatory.